 The service was launched in February 2017 and offers free door-to-door, reservation-based, shared ride service for Montclair residents age 55+ and residents with disabilities.
 Destinations include popular locations within town, such as the Library, Mountainside Hospital, the YMCA, Edgemont Park House and the Wally Choice Center.
 The service also includes a shopping trip to ShopRite-Brookdale on Wednesdays.
-Reservations must be made at least 24 hours in advance by calling (866) 208-1307.
+Riders must make reservations at least 24 hours in advance by calling (866) 208-1307.